-The phone will be kept always on the user's hand under mainly two different conditions: 1) stable in front of his face or chest (typical position for reading or typing with the phone), and 2) keeping the arm relaxed downwards with the phone low at his hand (in this case if the person is walking the arm will swing as usual).
-No pocket use, phoning or any other strange handling conditions are expected.
-The competitors, if wishing to use the inertial information, should detect transitions among these two states in order to make reliable relative displacement estimates.
+The phone will be kept always on the user's hand under mainly two different conditions: 1) stable in front of his face or chest (typical position for reading or typing with the phone), 2) keeping the arm relaxed downwards with the phone low at his hand (in this case if the person is walking the arm will swing as usual), and 3) phoning.
+No other strange handling conditions are expected.
+The competitors, if wishing to use the inertial information, should detect transitions among these states in order to make reliable relative displacement estimates.
+Additionally, logfiles with only pocket use are explicitly labelled.